How I Added a Poaching Clause to My Client Contracts in a Laravel 12 + Next.js Stack

-Why We Needed a Poaching Clause
+Why I Needed a Poaching Clause

 This wasn’t just a legal tweak—it was a full-stack update.
-Our primary product, AustinsElite, runs on Laravel 12 with a modern Laravel 12 frontend.
+My primary product, AustinsElite, runs on Laravel 12 with a modern Laravel 12 frontend.
 Contract terms appear in two places: a user-editable form powered by Laravel Livewire (rendered in the Laravel 12 interface), and a PDF generated server-side for e-signature.
 Any change had to be reflected in both—consistently and accurately.

 Updating the Livewire Form in the Next.js Frontend